Best Travel Sites For: Airfares | Vacation Packages | Rental Cars | Other Resources

-Frequent travelers will appreciate the simplicity of the site's Welcome Rewards program -- for every ten nights you spend at any combination of the program's 53,000 member properties, you'll earn a free night's stay worth up to the average daily rate of your ten nights.
+Frequent travelers will appreciate the simplicity of the site's Welcome Rewards program — for every ten nights you spend at any combination of the program's 100,000 member properties, you'll earn a free night's stay worth up to the average daily rate of your ten nights.

 But here's the catch: Priceline doesn't tell you which hotel you're booking until after you pay, so you won't be sure exactly where you'll end up.
 Blind booking like this can be particularly risky when you're visiting an unfamiliar area, especially overseas.
 Note: The site also allows you to Name Your Own Price for flights and car rentals.

-8) TripAdvisor is the most popular hotel-review site, offering millions of professional and amateur reviews of hotels in the U.S. and overseas.
+7) TripAdvisor is the most popular hotel-review site, offering millions of professional and amateur reviews of hotels in the U.S. and overseas.
 Search for your destination, and the site will return a detailed list of hotels, bed and breakfasts, vacation rentals and other lodging options.
 You can filter the results to find which hotels are best for value, families, business, romance or luxury.

 Watch out for possibly fake reviews from cronies trying to push up their own hotel's ratings or flame their competitors (the site flags some suspicious postings).
-Ignore reviews on either extreme and focus on those with midrange ratings -- they're more likely to be the most helpful.
+Ignore reviews on either extreme and focus on those with midrange ratings — they're more likely to be the most helpful.
 TripAdvisor doesn't sell rooms or offer any actual deals, but it links you to partner sites, such as Expedia, Travelocity and Hotels.com.
-Click on the "check rates" button and select the site or sites you'd like to try -- a new window with results will open for each partner.
+Click on the "check rates" button and select the site or sites you'd like to try — a new window with results will open for each partner.

-10) Vacation rentals are an especially good value for groups because they generally offer more space and amenities for prices similar to or less than hotel rates.
+9) Vacation rentals are an especially good value for groups because they generally offer more space and amenities for prices similar to or less than hotel rates.
 HomeAway.com offers the biggest selection of rental lodgings, with more than a million worldwide listings across its family of sites, including VRBO.com and VacationRentals.com.